Is a DUI a Felony in California? Learn the Law on DUI in the State

 If the victim had to receive medical care, this might promote the case of serious injury.

-If you are in Van Nuys, San Diego, or Los Angeles, there is no better law firm to handle your case than the Law Offices of Christopher Chaney.
-We live and work DUI cases and have been staunchly representing individuals charged with DUI offenses for several years.
+If you are facing felony DUI charges in California, it is critical to secure the services of a law firm with lawyers who have experience and skill in such matters.
+If you are in Van Nuys, San Diego, Los Angeles, or a surrounding area, there is no better law firm to handle your case than the Law Offices of Christopher Chaney.
+We live and work on DUI cases in Southern California and have been staunchly representing individuals charged with DUI offenses for several years.
 Contact us today for a free consultation, and we may just be able to help you with your case.